juliuscecilia33/InstaDeck/README.md

 <h2>A semi-dashboard interface of Instagram made with React and Firebase!</h2>

 ## About
 <p>Instadeck is a semi-dashboard interface of Instagram made with React and Google Firebase!
-By providing different “decks” of posts from your personalized following post deck to the trending or popular deck, users of InstaDeck are given a comforting and appealing perspective for their Instagram feed.</p>
+By providing different “decks” of posts from your personalized following post deck to the trending or popular deck, users of InstaDeck are given a comforting and appealing perspective for their Instagram feed.
+The mockups were designed by me in Figma.</p>

 ![InstaDeck](https://github.com/juliuscecilia33/instadeck/blob/main/src/components/images/PagesPNG.jpg)
 <br />